 - Ideally, adding something meaningful that everyone can reciprocate would be great.

-- You can make this part funny by adding some personalized humour, e.g., “hope you spend more time with her than you do on your PS5,” but make sure that it’s not something that can be received wrongly.
+- You can make this part funny by adding some personalized humor, e.g., “Hope you spend more time with her than you do on your PS5,” but make sure that it’s not something that can be received wrongly.

 - “So what are we waiting for?
-Let us raise our glasses in honour of these two wonderful humans- to their terrific life as a couple!”
+Let us raise our glasses in honor of these two wonderful humans- to their terrific life as a couple!”

 - “A toast to my wonderful [relation e.g., friend] and [the relation’s partner]- I wish you all the happiness there is and more.“